Non-Profit organizations are a fickle bunch.

 They most often times are small but they're nimble and crafty.

 They rely on so few but provide for the many.

-When the time comes during the year, and the call comes several times, consider volunteering - even for a few minutes.
+When the time comes during the year, and that call may come several times, consider volunteering - even for a few minutes.
 It could be for setting up our meeting room, or taking it down.
-Perhaps the club will need someone to staff the table at a show - even if you can't spend a few hours, offer something more suitable.
+Perhaps the club will need someone to staff a table at a show - even if you can't spend a few hours, offer something more suitable to your schedule.
 And if you don't hear the calls during a meeting, offer to be a volunteer if anyone needs one.

 The club appreciates it, your fellow philatelists appreciate it, and you'll feel that much better for having volunteered.